Car 54, Where Are You? (film)

-The film was originally produced as a musical comedy but released without the filmed musical interludes.

 Synopsis

 Partnered in Car 54 are the brash Gunther Toody and the prim, proper Francis Muldoon.
 Toody and Muldoon's boss, Captain Anderson, assigns them to protect citizen Herbert Hortz, an important witness in the impending trial of local organized crime boss Don Motti.
 At the same time, the two officers must deal with upheavals in their personal lives, as well as the day-to-day travails of being beat cops.